bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 The code for implementing the methods of [Street et al. 2021](https://doi.org/10.1111/2041-210X.13701) can be found at [figshare](https://figshare.com/articles/dataset/Datasets_and_Code_zip/11910831).

-You can also find an implementation of these methods to calculate the number of used locations to determine statistical clarity of a hypothesized spatial effect in the `TraditionalHSF.Rmd` file.
+You can also find an implementation of these methods to calculate the number of used locations to determine statistical clarity of a hypothesized spatial effect in the [Traditional HSF example] (https://bgerber123.github.io/hsfguide/TraditionalHSF.html#311_Individuals)

 ### Population inference